schwamster/docker-tutorial/Readme.md

 # Docker Tutorial with asp.net core

+This is related to [this post on devt.to](https://dev.to/schwamster/docker-tutorial-with-for-aspnet-core) In this tutorial, you will learn how to build and run your first asp.net core docker image.
+We start of with a very short general docker introduction.
+Your will need to install [dotnet core](https://www.microsoft.com/net/core) and [docker](https://docs.docker.com/engine/installation/) on your machine before your begin this tutorial.

 ## The Dockerfile

 If you already have basic knowledge of Docker skip this introduction and go straight to "Choose an image".